khaledjalloul/taser/README.md

     - publisher to publish dq
 - controller class uses arm class without ros
   - can the same be done with path planner and mpc?

-main loop in sm using switch case
--> state is started by running execute
-->

-TODO:
-- create action server
-- make ros nodes use other classes
-- change eigen stuff to ros msgs
-- combine move arm classes